Skip to content

 CI/CD Issues

-GitHub Actions workflow fails on npm ci --workspaces
+GitHub Actions workflow fails on npm ci

-Cause: package-lock.json is out of sync.
+Cause: package-lock.json is out of sync with package.json.

 Fix: Run npm install locally and commit the updated lockfile: